Rhinocéros (Jacquemart)

-Rhinocéros is a 1878 sculpture by Henri Alfred Jacquemart; a life-sized depiction of a rhinoceros in cast iron.
+Rhinocéros is an 1878 sculpture by Henri Alfred Jacquemart; a life-sized depiction of a rhinoceros in cast iron.
 Commissioned to stand outside the Trocadéro Palace in Paris, France, for the 1878 Exposition Universelle, it was completed quickly to be ready in time for the opening of the fair.
 Well received at the time, it was moved in 1935 to allow for the remodelling of the palace and grounds for the 1937 Exposition Internationale des Arts et Techniques dans la Vie Moderne.
 The sculpture was sited near to the Porte de Saint-Cloud before being acquired by the Musée d'Orsay in 1985.
 It now stands in the esplanade in front of the museum, with two other animal statues from the 1878 exposition.

 Description

 Rhinocéros is a cast iron sculpture of a male rhinoceros stood on a rock by Henri Alfred Jacquemart.
 It is sculpted in life-size proportions and measures 286 cm in height, 229 cm in width and 378 cm in length.
 It is currently located on the esplanade in front of the Musée d'Orsay, on the Rive Gauche in Paris, France.
 It is exhibited alongside two other contemporary large cast iron sculptures: Emmanuel Frémiet's Jeune Éléphant pris au Piège ("Young elephant trapped") and Pierre Louis Rouillard's Cheval à la herse ("horse with harrow").